ncy08/coachkip-site/programoverview.md

 • Vue Router exposes two public routes: "/" (Home) and "/about"
 • @vueuse/head is used for per-route <title>/<meta> management and SEO
 • Firebase (analytics only) is initialised on page load
-• **DEPLOYMENT NOTE**: The project uses **Google Cloud Run** for deployment, NOT Firebase Hosting or Google App Engine
+• **DEPLOYMENT NOTE**: The project uses **Vercel** for deployment with automatic Git integration
-• CI/CD supports Cloud Run deployment via Cloud Build
-• A simple Dockerfile is included for containerised hosting
+• CI/CD handled by Vercel's automatic deployments
+• vercel.json configures www→non-www redirects and SPA routing
+• Legacy deployment configs (Cloud Run, Firebase) maintained for reference

 Entry point
 src/main.js